How to search the National Register

 The National Register search bar is now on the home page so you don’t need to click through to start looking.
 You’ll also notice that the search is more like other Internet searches; instead of having a list of providers or courses to scroll through, you can just type the name of a provider or the name of a course into the search bar.
 Like most Internet searches, results are sorted by relevance.

 You can still see a list of providers or courses by typing ‘provider’ or ‘course’ into the search bar and the results will show a full list of courses or providers.
-In the search results, you can also click on the ‘Provider’ or ‘Course’ to see a full list of providers or courses.
+In the search results, you can also click on the ‘Provider’ or ‘Course’ button to see a full list of providers or courses.

 Improved filters to the left of the search results let you refine your search.
 You can search for a provider and filter the results to show active or inactive providers, provider category, whether the provider accredits its own courses and whether courses are delivered in a language other than English (LOTE).
 Course search results can also be filtered by status (active/inactive) and by LOTE.